 |No Exam Information

-develop a personal visual language by exploring process and materials in creative responses to illustration briefs
+- Practice, skills and techniques (33.3%): Show an enquiring approach to developing a personal visual language by exploring various processes and materials in creative responses to an illustration brief.

 |Graduate Attributes and Skills

-ability to undertake research and reflective practice and apply these in the context of illustration within visual culture
+The ability to undertake research and reflective practice and apply these in the context of illustration within visual culture.